Ernest Udeh Jr.

-Ernest Udeh Jr. is an American college basketball player for the Kansas Jayhawks of the Big 12 Conference.
+Ernest Maduabuchi Udeh Jr. (born January 8, 2004) is an American college basketball player for the Miami Hurricanes of the Atlantic Coast Conference.
+He previously played for the Kansas Jayhawks and the TCU Horned Frogs of the Big 12 Conference.

 Early life and high school career

 Udeh grew up in Orlando, Florida and attended Dr. Phillips High School.
 He averaged 10.1 points, 9.8 rebounds, and 1.9 blocks per game as a junior as Dr. Phillips won the Class 7A state championship.
 Udeh averaged 13.1 points and 9.2 rebounds per game during his senior season.
 He played in the 2022 McDonald's All-American Boys Game.

+Recruiting

-Udeh was rated a four-star recruit and committed to play college basketball at Kansas over offers from UCLA, Alabama, Arkansas, and Baylor.
+Udeh was considered a five-star recruit by ESPN and a four-star recruit by 247Sports and Rivals.
+On October 20, 2021, he committed to playing college basketball for Kansas over offers from UCLA, Alabama, Arkansas, and Baylor.

 College career

 Udeh enrolled at Kansas shortly after graduating high school and took part in the Jayhawks' summer practices.
-He made his collegiate debut in Kansas's season opener against Omaha and scored five points with five rebounds and one block in over 14 minutes.
+He made his college debut in Kansas's season opener against Omaha and scored five points with five rebounds and one block in over 14 minutes.

+On May 31, 2023, Udeh committed to TCU.